henry-richard7/JioTV-Proxy/README.md

 - Follow the above steps.

 # Known Issues
 - CN HD+ Tamil: It is noted that Cartoon Network HD+ Tamil channel does not work under API v2.0 but working in v2.1.
 Using v2.1 breaks other channels.
 Need to find a way to use v2.1 endpoint if currently playing channel is CN HD+ Tamil.
+- Sony channels are not playing in Web Browser.
+This is due to **CORS**.
+To workaround Need to install [Cors Bypass Extension](https://chromewebstore.google.com/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino?pli=1)

 # Auto Build